-Mortgage fraud encompasses a variety of illegal schemes relating to funding, purchasing or insuring loans and can be committed by individuals as well as professionals in the industry.
+Bank fraud encompasses a variety of illegal schemes relating to funding, purchasing, or insuring loans and can be committed by individuals as well as professionals in the industry.

-If you’re under investigation or have been charged with a crime relating to mortgage fraud, you could face serious penalties.
-Before speaking to the FBI or police investigators, call a criminal defense attorney to explain your options.
-For twenty-five five years, Attorney Michael J. Petro has been working in Federal Court representing individuals charged with financial crimes including mortgage fraud.
-Calling Mike is the best first step to protecting your freedom and assets from seizure.
+If you’re under investigation or have been charged with a crime relating to bank fraud, you could face serious penalties.
+Before speaking to the FBI or police investigators, call experienced federal criminal defense attorney Michael J. Petro to explain your options.
+For thirty-plus years, Tampa’s Bank Fraud Defense Attorney Michael J. Petro has been working in Federal Courts representing individuals charged with financial crimes including bank and mortgage fraud.
+Calling Attorney Petro is the best first step to protecting your freedom and assets from seizure.

 What Constitutes Mortgage Fraud?